GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2022-02/index.md

 ### Cookies

-As the cookie-related proposals progress, you should be auditing your own `SameSite=None` or **cross-site cookies** and planning the action you will need to take on your site.
+As the cookie-related proposals progress, you should audit your own `SameSite=None` or **cross-site cookies** and plan the action you'll need to take on your site.